Image source

 If I think of tropical fruit I think of pineapples, bananas, mangos, and papayas.
 The durian, which is sometimes called ‘the king of fruits,’ is definitely something different.
 The durian, native to Brunei, Indonesia and Malaysia, has been known to the Western world for about 600 years.
 The fruit is distinctive for its large size, unique odour, and formidable thorn-covered husk.
 The repellent odour of the dorian has led to the fruit's banishment from certain hotels and public transportation in South East Asia.
 However, don't let the smell of the dorian put you off, apparently it ‘smells like hell and tastes like heaven’.

+The smell is similar to that of a onion, which is not what you expect from a fruit.
+The texture is very soft and creamy, almost like an avocado, but slightly fibrous.
 It is exported — either fresh or frozen — anywhere there’s a market for it.
 A dorian at the ideal peak of ripeness is very scarce, it is the overripe dorians that gives the fruit it’s bad reputation.
 The fruit can grow as large as 30 centimetres long and 15 centimetres in diameter, and it typically weighs one to three kilograms.

 itotd.com